 When the country was thrust into lockdown and the lights in offices were switched off for the last time and hotels locked their doors, no one thought they would be shut for this long.
 However, as time goes on and leases expire, more and more companies are leaving their existing offices.
 As Coronavirus has already changed, the way we live, interact and work, is this an epoch for office space as we know it?
+In this evolving landscape, it’s crucial to seek guidance from experienced residential property solicitors to navigate the changing dynamics of the real estate market.

 As most of us have got used to working from home, in our study’s or more creative ways in cupboards, or even using ironing boards as makeshift desks many do not envisage a return to the office.
 Worldwide bank Standard Chartered, have already announced that their 85,000 staff are to work from home on a permanent basis, with only small regional co-working spaces for those who endeavour to get out of the home.
 This is very much a common trend and one we can only expect to be exacerbated.